 Baseball is an incredible sport, it is fun to watch and fun to play.
-People of all ages love this game which is played at different levels of competition and loved by millions of people all over the world.
+People of all ages love this game.
+It's played at different levels of competition but loved by millions of people all over the world.
 But the field where the game is played has to be carefully constructed and well illuminated.

-Constructing a baseball field is a huge undertaking that requires careful planning as the appropriate dimensions and standards have to be adhered to.
+Constructing a baseball field is a huge undertaking.
+It requires careful planning with appropriate dimensions and standards.
 The same goes for lighting a baseball field.

-Each field requires custom solutions depending on its location, size, and level of play.
-Lighting specialists use experiential knowledge and photometric analyses to come up with different lighting solutions for different baseball fields.
+Each field needs custom solutions depending on its location, size, and level of play.
+Lighting specialists use photometric analyses to come up with different lighting solutions.

 Lighting Requirements for Baseball Fields

 Baseball fields have different requirements.
-A little league game does not require the same amount of light as a World Series game.
-It is important to stick to the recommended foot candles because you may end up with very bad lighting if you decide to focus on cutting costs.
+A little league game does not need the same amount of light as a World Series game.
+It's important to stick to recommended foot candles.
+You may end up with very bad lighting if you decide to focus on cutting costs.

-Baseball fields typically require higher levels of lighting than other sporting activities as the playing object is small and fast-moving.
-When it comes to sports lighting, sports with small and fast-moving objects must be intensely illuminated than those with larger playing objects that stay close to the ground – such as soccer.
+Baseball fields need higher levels of lighting than other sporting activities.
+When it comes to sports lighting, games with small and fast-moving objects must be intensely illuminated than larger playing objects close to the ground – such as soccer.

 Baseball is a unique game as the field sizes vary and this wholly depends on the level of play.
 For instance, a little league baseball field has smaller dimensions.
 The dimensions keep on increasing in size as the level of play increases.
 The biggest determining factor of how much light will be required is the size of the field.

 It also dictates how many light fixtures will be used and also where the lighting poles will be placed.
 The placement of the poles is also affected by bleachers and seats.
-Baseball fields that do not have bleachers or seats do not require a lot of lighting fixtures as those that have them.
-Lighting experts take all these into consideration before formulating suitable lighting solutions for baseball fields.
+Baseball fields that do not have bleachers or seats do not require a lot of lighting fixtures.
+Lighting experts take it into consideration before formulating lighting solutions for baseball fields.